Harshinib1411/sales_analysis/README.md

 dashboard.pbix: Power BI report file

-data/: Source files (CSV or Excel)
+data: Source files (CSV or Excel)

 README.md: Documentation of the project

-screenshots/: Visual preview of the dashboard (optional)
+screenshots: Visual preview of the dashboard

 🛠 Built With: